RaspberryPiFoundation/scratch-curriculum/en-GB/tech-toys/index.md

 	![screenshot](images/toys-bowtie-test.png)

-+ Click the `point in direction` {.blockmotion} block to point the bowtie back to it's starting position.
++ Find the `point in direction` {.blockmotion} block and, _without dragging it_, click it to set the bowtie back to its starting position.

 	![screenshot](images/toys-bowtie-direction.png)

+	Tip: In Scratch you can click on a block to run it straight away.
+You don't even need to drag it onto the scripts area first!

 + To make the bowtie do 1 complete spin, the numbers in your code need to add up to 360 degrees.
 Change your code so that the bowtie turns 36 degrees 10 times (36 x 10 = 360).